 Riding the Goose

 Kapoor is the northwest terminus of the Galloping Goose Regional Trail.
-It is a great starting or ending point for a trip by bicycle or on foot.
-Travel south toward Sooke Potholes Regional Park or Roche Cove Regional Park.
+It is a great ending point for a trip by bicycle or on foot.
+Travel to it from Sooke Potholes Regional Park.

 Future of Kapoor